 1959 - On October 21, 1959 the Camara Regional de la Industria Tequila is officially founded.

-1994 - On may 17, 1994 the Consejo Regulador del Tequila(CRT) is founded.
+1994 - After several decades of agave growing, Feliciano Vivanco y Asociados was formed to start producing their own tequila spirit, mainly for friends and family.
+Also on this year, the Consejo Regulador del Tequila(CRT) was founded.
 At the end of this year Mexico suffers a monetary devaluation which has repercussions in other countries as is know as "The Tequila Effect".

 1996- La Parternidad Mexicana de Tequila is formed in Brussels consisting of a European Union Body of 15 countries.
 Paving the way for the possible exportation of tequila to 350 million people.